A Perceptual Motor Intervention Improves Play Behavior In Children With Moderate To Severe Cerebral Palsy

 Frontiers in Psychology

-Ryalls, Bridget O.; Harbourne, Regina T.; Kelly-Vance, Lisa; Wickstrom, Jordan; Stergiou, Nicholas; and Kyvelidou, Anastasia, "A Perceptual Motor Intervention Improves Play Behavior In Children With Moderate To Severe Cerebral Palsy" (2016).
+Ryalls, Bridget O.; Harbourne, Regina T.; Kelly-Vance, Lisa; Wickstrom, Jordan; Stergiou, Nikolaos; and Kyvelidou, Anastasia, "A Perceptual Motor Intervention Improves Play Behavior In Children With Moderate To Severe Cerebral Palsy" (2016).
 Journal Articles.
 176.

 Funded by the University of Nebraska at Omaha Open Access Fund